-The basic concept behind Hive 2 is the same as that behind the original Hive, the even earlier Remote Heating Control and the various rivals made by the likes of Nest, Netatmo and Tado.
-That means your heating is hooked up to your router so you can control it via your computer, a smartphone app or a wireless smart thermostat.
-Unlike most of its competitors, the Hive 2 can also control your hot water if you have an old-style hot water-tank.
+The basic concept behind Hive Active Heating is the same as that behind rivals such as Nest and Tado: your heating is hooked up to your router so you can control it via your computer, smartphone or a wireless smart thermostat.
+Unlike most of its competitors, Hive can also control your hot water if you have an old-style hot water-tank.

 As well as giving you the heroic ability to turn the radiators on and off whether you're on the train home in Croydon or sitting on a beach in Cuba, Hive also lets you set schedules and monitor your home's temperature over daily, weekly and monthly periods; the latter talent promises to result in cheaper energy bills down the line, and indeed British Gas claims that using Hive will save you up to £150 a year.

-One thing you can't do with it, though, is install it yourself - well, unless you're a British Gas engineer.
-Still, the installation cost is included in the price and the process is super-simple: you just put your feet up while the engineer hooks up the Hive Hub dongle to your router via Ethernet and connects a Wi-Fi receiver to your boiler.
+If you're getting Hive for the first time, you'll need to either pay a British Gas engineer to do it or use a third-party installer.
+I went down this route with the original Hive and the process is super-simple: you just put your feet up while the engineer hooks up the Hive Hub dongle to your router via Ethernet and connects a Wi-Fi receiver to your boiler.
 Don't forget to offer them a cup of tea.

-The boost is the the most useful - with one press you can override your schedule and give your home a toasty bonus for however long you choose.
+The boost is the most useful feature - with one press you can override your schedule and give your home a toasty blast of heat for however long you choose.
 For those of you who don't have a combi boiler, hot water works the same way - you can set schedules and trigger boosts as necessary.
-I've not needed this option myself, but I've no reason to think it'd work any less slickly.

 The connection is impressively robust, too.
-My original Remote Heating Control would often lose its link to the router and need to be reset, but I've not needed to do that once here, despite the fact that the router is in one room, the thermostat in another and the boiler itself in a third.
+My original Remote Heating Control would often lose its link to the router and need to be reset, but I've never needed to do that with the current thermostat, despite the fact that the router is in one room, the thermostat in another and the boiler in a third.
 As a further bonus, the whole thing is powered by batteries and it can be wall-mounted if you so desire.

-Nice though the new thermostat is, I still prefer to control the heating via my phone - so it's good news that the Hive smartphone and web apps have also been refreshed.
+Nice though the thermostat is, I still prefer to control the heating via my phone - so it's good news that the Hive smartphone and web apps work really well.

 The only extra you get on the web version is the ability to see your home's average temperature details, which can help give you an idea of whether you're hitting that boost button a bit too often.
 On the flip side, geolocation is only available via the phone app, and is a far more useful feature.

-The idea here is that you Hive plays mum by warning you if you've left the heating on when you're out of the house: you simply set a minimum temperature and distance and it'll fire off a notification if you exceed them.
-Of course if your family are at home when you head off to work they're probably not going to appreciate it if you leave them shivering, but you can always ignore the warning.
+Of course, if your family are at home when you head off to work they're probably not going to appreciate it if you leave them shivering, but you can always ignore the warning.
 Similarly, you can set it to alert you if the house is too chilly when you're on your journey home.